IBM/watson-document-co-relation/README.md

 We can modify the configuration json to add more rules and grammar for co-referencing and determining the relations.
 The text content correlation results can be enhanced without changes to the code.

 We can see from the `6.
 Visualize correlated text` in the notebook the correlations between the text in the two sample documents that we provided.
+The output seen below is the augmented output from Watson Natural Language Understanding with the relationships extracted from the rules methodology explained in this pattern.

 ![](doc/source/images/network_graph.png)

+In addition to it the similarity between the two sample texts that we provided is computed in the notebook section `5.
+Correlate text`.
+The similarity score between the two sample text is seen as 0.790569415042.

 # Other scenarios and usecases for which a solution can be built using the above methodology